 If your shipping software isn’t helping you manage all of the above, it’s time to assess what you’re using.
 You should be able to streamline some of your Prime Day 2019 processes.
 Use automation rules to prioritize these Prime orders or mark them as important so you don’t miss getting them out.
 Filter orders by Prime status so you can just focus on processing them.
 Shipping software like ShippingEasy allows you to do that easily.

 If you’re using Fulfillment by Amazon (FBA) to have Amazon process your orders for Prime Day, you need to be able to manage that inventory quickly and accurately.
 In that case, a spreadsheet just likely isn’t going to cut it.
 You need a robust inventory management platform that can help you juggle inventory in multiple places so you don’t end up selling orders you can’t fulfill.

 Ideally, all the systems in place should work seamlessly with each other to ensure success in all of the above.
-If not, take our Amazon Seller Suite for a spin, which includes shipping, inventory management, and Amazon Feedback Management, all in one place.
+If not, take our Amazon Seller Suite for a spin, which includes shipping, inventory management, and Amazon Feedback Requests, all in one place.
 We’ll even give you 30 days to test it all out, which gets you through Prime Day 2019 and into your back to school planning.
 Hit the button below to give it a go and streamline all your processes ahead of Prime Day!